dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop-gphd.md

 * Pivotal HD Cluster installed
 * git should be avialable on one of the machines in the Pivotal HD cluster
 * The tutorial comes with spring data `1.0.1.RC1` version
+* THe tutorial requires to be run on one of the nodes in the Pivotal HD cluster
+* The tutorial is tested with Pivtoal HD product 2.0

 ###Install Maven if not present
 Download maven binaries from [here](http://apache.claz.org/maven/maven-3/3.0.5/binaries/apache-maven-3.0.5-bin.tar.gz)

-Set the PATH variable, so that maven is availble in the PATH
+Set the PATH variable, so that maven is availble in the PATH as shown below:

-Replace MAVEN_INSTALL_DIR to the location where maven is installed.

 ```bash
 export MAVEN_HOME=MAVEN_INSTALL_DIR
 export PATH=$PATH:$MAVEN_HOME/bin
 ```
+Replace MAVEN_INSTALL_DIR to the location where maven is installed.

 ##Approach
 Every MapReduce program comes with the `Main` class; that used the MapReduce API to submit the job.
 With Spring Hadoop, the job creation is handled by Spring Hadoop.
 The jobs can be submitted with various configuration options without changing the code.

 Designing and writing of Mapper and Reducer classes does not change with Hadoop.
 With Spring Batch, the job can be part of chain of Jobs.
 The Spring Hadoop helps by providing a clean way of invoking MapReduce jobs without worrying about the complexity.

-* Creating Application Context with Spring Hadoop
-* Build the example to get the jar file for the job
-* Run the WordCount example from eclipse

 ##Working with the Tutorial